Ujala: Plot

 Ramu is dragged into an evil world, where Kalu makes him realize that it is easy money to rob someone; honesty apparently has no value.
 Ramu gets pulled into this world when his sister meets with a car accident.
 He needs money for her treatment and she dies due to the lack of it.
 Ramu now joins Kalu and his gang.
-Kalu kills one of his gang members who betrays him.
+Kalu kills one of his gang members who betrayed him.
 Kalu convinces Ramu that he may get blamed for the murder so Ramu goes into hiding.
 He works for a man making knives from where Kalu steals a silver knife, which belongs to a police officer.
 This implicates Ramu further where he's again on the run.
 After a final fight with Kalu, Ramu is able to prove his innocence.